DALTON -- The Wahconah football team was supposed to throw the ball in Week 1.

 "These guys fought.
 Unfor tunately we had five bad plays in the first half," said Pittsfield coach Brian Jezewski.
 "They did a great job of attacking our weak spot right there and that’s something we’ve got to fix."

 That weak spot was a young secondary Brown was able to poke holes in throughout the first half.
-Two of his touchdown catches were more than 20 yards and he another 30-yard reception that set up Grogan for a short scoring run.

 Those catches were all on a simple out-and-up that Brown didn’t seem to get tired of.